js-solution-br/typescript-example/README.md

 # Twine Movies API
-This project is a code challenge from twine where I should build an API for: movies / person
+This project is a code challenge from twine where I built an API for: movies / person

 ## Checklist